-"Well, I was out walking Cocoa a little while ago when I saw this young man sitting out front of your house.
+"Well, I was out walking Avery a little while ago when I saw this young man sitting out front of your house.
 Now, I usually don't think the worst in people but I've never seen this boy before and it seemed like he might be up to no good.
 I've heard that a woman and her teenage son moved to town last week.
 You know, the city folk?
-I thought he could be one of them.
-Anyway, I got a funny feeling about this one so I thought I better watch him.
-See what he did."

-"I kept my eye on him all the way home then sat in my chair and kept on watching because you never know what those city scamps are going to do.
+I thought maybe he was one of them.
+Those city folk can be terrible, so I thought I should watch him.
+I kept my eye on him all the way home then sat in my chair and kept on watching because you never know what those city scamps are going to do.
 Do you know what I saw?
 I saw that boy walk straight into your garage and start rummaging through your things!
 Can you believe that?
 He's in there doing God knows what as we speak.
-I was going to call the sheriff, but I thought I should call you first.
-I figured you could stop him before he had the chance to run off."
+I was going to call the sheriff, but I thought I should call you first."